 “Two million subscribers and then their wives, sons, daughters, aunts, uncles, friends.
 Wow!” he said, when the possibility of a Post cover arose.
 He accomplished the coveted feat at the age of twenty-two.

 Among the best-known of Rockwell’s works are the Four Freedoms, a series that illustrated President Franklin Roosevelt’s vision for why America would fight in WWII.
 Born in New York City, and living most of his life in Stockbridge, Massachusetts, the artist produced more than four thousand original works in his lifetime.
 He also wrote an autobiography, My Adventures as an Illustrator, and is noted for his 64-year relationship with the Boy Scouts.
 Rockwell passed away in 1978 at the age of 83.
 (Click to enlarge images)

 - Levi Strauss received a U.S. patent for blue jeans with copper rivets (1873)

 - Amelia Earhart began the world’s first solo flight across the Atlantic Ocean by a female pilot, taking off in Newfoundland and landing the next day in a pasture in Ireland (1932)

 - Romania conducted its first post-Communist presidential and parliamentary elections (1990)

 - The US Supreme Court struck down a Colorado law that would have banned any state jurisdiction from taking action to protect the rights of gay citizens (1996)

 - East Timor became independent from Indonesian rule (2002)

-Cher turns 70 years old today.
+Cher turns 71 years old today.
 The actress, dancer, and singer has sold over 100 million records.
-She recently paid for a shipment of water to the people of Flint, Michigan, whose water became contaminated.
+In more recent news, she paid for a shipment of water to the people of Flint, Michigan, whose water became contaminated.
 (Photo from 2010, by startinghere71, CC)